bbauska/TUMx-DWAPNx/README.md

 We know that objects have prototypes and we know that functions are objects.

-It\'s not surprising then that each function object is connected to a prototype as well.
+It&apos;s not surprising then that each function object is connected to a prototype as well.

 Function.prototype is the prototype of functions.